Cha-seung Baek: Seattle Mariners

 Baek missed the entire 2002 season after undergoing right elbow surgery.
 He participated in the Mariners Fall Instructional League.

 He split the 2003 season between the Inland Empire 66ers and the San Antonio Missions.
 He started the season with Inland Empire appearing in 13 games, 10 starts.
 From April 19 to the 24 he pitched 10 scoreless innings in two starts.
 Baek won three consecutive starts from April 19 to the 30.
 Placed on the disabled list from May 8 to June 10 with a right elbow inflammation.
 On July 17 he was transferred to San Antonio.
 He carried a no-hitter into the eighth inning, retiring 21 of the first 22 batters faced, before allowing a single, on July 23.

 He made his MLB debut on August 8, 2004 against the Tampa Bay Devil Rays.
 In the 2004 season, he pitched in seven games (starting five), winning two and losing four, and had a 5.52 ERA overall.
 He was one of 15 players to make their Major League debuts for Seattle this season.

 Baek was non-tendered by the Mariners in December 2005 following a disappointing year in Triple-A with the Tacoma Rainiers.
-Baek returned to the Rainiers for the 2006 season.
+He returned to the Rainiers for the 2006 season.
 He posted an 11–4 record with a 2.80 ERA, which earned him a recall to the Mariners in August 2006, following their trade of Jamie Moyer to the Philadelphia Phillies.
 After that, he was moved to being a relief pitcher and spot starter for the Mariners.